President pays tribute to ‘remarkable man’ Charlie Bird after his death at 74

 “His life should not be defined by his illness but by the remarkable qualities he displayed in the face of adversity.
 He leaves a remarkable legacy.”

-Bird is survived by his wife Claire and his daughters Orla and Nessa.
+Bird is survived by his wife Claire and his daughters Orla and Neasa.